lamechbob/calendar_validator/Docs/data_flow.md

 **Email Notifications:**
 - Personalized emails sent to responsible team leads when errors are found
+- Individual recipients are retrieved from a live SharePoint list maintained by the Client Solutions team.

 - Includes:
   - Client name
   - Calendar ID